MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 <img src="/images/eq-k.png" width="300" />

-[The example below](#stability-fee-calculation-example) illustrates that if you borrow 500 zUSD (at 2% interest) then you would owe 510.10 zUSD after 12 months.
+[The example below](#stability-fee-calculation-example) illustrates that if you borrow 500 USDM (at 2% interest) then you would owe 510.10 USDM after 12 months.

-Stability fees oblige borrowers to acquire new zUSD to pay back the interest on their loan.
+Stability fees oblige borrowers to acquire new USDM to pay back the interest on their loan.
-There are two ways to do this: buy zUSD (e.g. on a DEX), or mint zUSD by taking out a new loan.
-This means that the Mavryk governance can adjust the stability fee to maintain the zUSD price peg.
+There are two ways to do this: buy USDM (e.g. on a DEX), or mint USDM by taking out a new loan.
+This means that the Mavryk governance can adjust the stability fee to maintain the USDM price peg.

 In simpler terms:

-- _If zUSD is worth less than USD, then the Stability Fee increases.
-This creates demand for zUSD and reduces its supply, because:_
+- _If USDM is worth less than USD, then the Stability Fee increases.
+This creates demand for USDM and reduces its supply, because:_

-  - Borrowers require more zUSD to pay back the interest on their loans, increasing demand.
+  - Borrowers require more USDM to pay back the interest on their loans, increasing demand.
-  - Borrowing is more expensive, so borrowers are incentivized to pay their loans back, thus removing zUSD from circulation and reducing supply.
+  - Borrowing is more expensive, so borrowers are incentivized to pay their loans back, thus removing USDM from circulation and reducing supply.

-  This increase in demand and decrease in supply acts to increase the price of zUSD until the system brings zUSD back to parity with 1 zUSD = 1 USD.
+  This increase in demand and decrease in supply acts to increase the price of USDM until the system brings USDM back to parity with 1 USDM = 1 USD.

-- _If zUSD is worth more than USD, then the Stability Fee is lowered.
-This reduces demand for zUSD and increases supply, because:_
+- _If USDM is worth more than USD, then the Stability Fee is lowered.
+This reduces demand for USDM and increases supply, because:_

-  - For a given size of zUSD loan, borrowers need to obtain less zUSD to pay back the interest, reducing demand.
+  - For a given size of USDM loan, borrowers need to obtain less USDM to pay back the interest, reducing demand.
-  - Borrowing zUSD is cheaper overall, so a borrower can afford to borrow _more_, thus injecting more zUSD into circulation and increasing supply.
+  - Borrowing USDM is cheaper overall, so a borrower can afford to borrow _more_, thus injecting more USDM into circulation and increasing supply.

-  This decrease in demand and increase in supply acts to decrease the price of zUSD until the system brings zUSD back to parity with 1 zUSD = 1 USD.
+  This decrease in demand and increase in supply acts to decrease the price of USDM until the system brings USDM back to parity with 1 USDM = 1 USD.

 #### Stability fee calculation example